Alberto Puello: Puello vs. Akhmedov

-On March 9, 2022, the undisputed light welterweight champion Josh Taylor was ordered by the WBA to make a mandatory title defense against Puello.
-As the pair failed to come to terms, a purse bid was called by the WBA for April 22.
+On 9 March 2022 the undisputed light welterweight champion Josh Taylor was ordered by the WBA to make a mandatory title defense against Puello.
+As the pair failed to come to terms, a purse bid was called by the WBA for 22 April.
 The bid was won by TGB Promotions, with an offer of $200,000, with a 55/45 split in favor of Taylor.
 Taylor failed to proceed with the mandatory title defense, and was stripped of his light-welterweight belt as a result.
-On June 11, 2022, the WBA ordered Puello to face the one-time WBA (Regular) super-lightweight title challenger Batyr Akhmedov for the vacant light-welterweight championship.
-The fight was scheduled for August 20, 2022, and was set to take place on the undercard of the Adrien Broner and Omar Figueroa Jr. welterweight bout.
+On 11 June 2022 the WBA ordered Puello to face the one-time WBA (Regular) super-lightweight title challenger Batyr Akhmedov for the vacant light-welterweight championship.
+The fight was scheduled for 20 August 2022, and was set to take place on the undercard of the Adrien Broner and Omar Figueroa Jr. welterweight bout.
 Puello won the fight by split decision.
 Two judges scored the fight 117–111 for Puello, while the third judge scored the fight 115–113.
 Puello became the first super lightweight champion from the Dominican Republic.

+PED suspension

+It was revealed on 8 February 2023 that Puello would make his maiden title defense against the one-time WBA lightweight title challenger Rolando Romero.
+The championship bout was expected to take place on 13 May 2023, in the main event of a Showtime broadcast card.
+Puello tested positive for a performance-enhancing substance on 19 April.
+He was named champion-in-recess on 10 May 2023, and was handed a six-month suspension on 22 June.

+WBC super lightweight champion

+Puello vs. Russell

+Puello was scheduled to face Gary Antuanne Russell for the interim WBC super lightweight title at MGM Grand Garden Arena in Las Vegas on 15 June 2024.
+Puello defeated Russell by split decision.
+On 24 June 2024 it was announced that Devin Haney was declared "WBC World Champion in Recess", and Puello was elevated to a full champion.